Dionizoniz/MassBattle/README.md

 Any Unit will just pick the nearest enemy, and advance to it.
 Warriors will back off when their `attackCooldown > 0`.
 Archers will try to get as far as possible but within their `attackRange`.
 If any enemy unit gets too near the Archer, the Archer will try to move away but at the same time circle its foe.

+## Architecture

+There are few Assemblies in the project.
+There is a list of them from the lowest to the highest:

+- Core
+- Logic
+- UI
+- Tests

+In each Assembly, we have namespaces that correlate with folder grouping for dividing systems and project parts.

+Principles were used in the project:

+- SOLID
+- GRASP
+- DRY
+- YAGNI
+- TDA
+- KISS

+Design Patterns were used in the project:

+- Dependency Injection
+- Factory
+- Pooling
+- MVC
+- Singleton
+- Facade
+- Flyweight
+- Iterator
+- Observer
+- Strategy